EfrenRobles/lacassa/README.md

 ## **Configuration**

-    And add a new cassandra connection:
+    And add a new cassandra connection in your config/database.php:

         'cassandra' => [
             'driver' => 'cassandra',